Arcky97/Pokemon-Kyrac/README.md

 - Decreased the events on the Dream Map from 5 to just 2 events.

+- Reduced the amount of Game Switches needed for events to function in the player's home maps (interior).

+### V1.9.15I - Release April 22 2023

+- The event handling the breakfast event has been reduced from 9 to just 1 event.

+- Reduced the amount of Game Switches needed for events to function in the player's home's garden.

-- Reduced the amount of Game Switches needed for events to function.
+- Reduced the amount of Game Switches needed for events to function in the Yacht's lab.

+- Reworked the counter script used to display item, trainer and money on several maps.

+- Made a small script to avoid writing the same dialogue twice with minimal difference depending on the player's gender.

+- Reworked a lot of events.

+- Several bugs fixed

+- Several Typos have been corrected.

+- Grammar for dialogues has been improved.

 ## Credits: